Name: Šušnjar Memorial Complex (Спомен-подручје Шушњар/Spomen Groblje Šušnjar)

 Photo 4: The 1992 Orthodox cross memorial

 After the fall of Yugoslavia, the memorial complex fell into more and more disrepair and neglect.
 However, during the Bosnian War in 1992, a Bosnian Serb veterans group built a large concrete cross within the memorial complex (Photo 4), as Bosnian Serbs were in control of the area until 1995, at which point the Dayton Agreement then granted Sanski Most to the FBiH.
 As a result of the Dayton Agreement, the vast majority of the town's Bosnian Serb population was expelled.
-Some members of the Muslim community in Sanski Most still find this monument addition controversial, especially as memorial plaque bearing the names of Partisan Muslim veterans had been earlier removed from the site.
-All together, about 20-30 of the stone tiles were removed that commemorated Partisan soldiers killed and executed in the rebellion, leaving only tiles that signified Jewish and ethnic-Serb civilians.
+Some members of the Muslim community in Sanski Most still find this monument addition controversial, especially as a memorial plaque bearing the names of Partisan Muslim veterans had been earlier removed from the site.
+Altogether, about 20-30 of the stone tiles were removed that commemorated Partisan soldiers killed and executed in the rebellion, leaving only tiles that signified Jewish and ethnic-Serb civilians.
 However, many panels honoring ethnic-Serb victims have also been desecrated at the site.
 In addition, a large memorial plaque at the entrance was also stolen.
 Despite being a protected site of national heritage by the Bosnian government, the site is still in poor condition and would require significant preservation and rehabilitation in order to be brought back to a restored state.
 Meanwhile, the 'Šušnjar Literary Festival' is no longer held at the Šušnjar memorial site, but instead is held in the nearby Republic of Srpska town of Oštra Luka.

 Plaques, Engravings and Graffiti: